Clusters Nebulae Galaxies

 Spherical cluster of countless stars, growing more diffuse from the center outward.

 Bottom line: The Milky Way’s largest globular star cluster, Omega Centauri, contains about 10 million stars.
-And it’s visible from parts of the Northern Hemisphere.
+It’s visible from the Southern Hemisphere as well as parts of the Northern Hemisphere.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!